daniel-gcosta/edu_ota/README.md

 This repository is divided in two files for two distinct proposed elements: an EDU and an Update Server.
 These Python 3 files allow secure update of an EDU, adapting it to a new configuration setting.
 Actually, although the proposed architecture is more complex and define operation details for multiple situations, the code here is an initial proof-of-concept implementation that attest that the proposed approach works as expected.

 In order to allow flexible reconfiguration procedures, a user can specify the intended new configuration through a builtin functionality in the developed Update Server.
 This way, the path of a file containing the desired update of the EDU is requested through a specific input present in the server.

+Additional information can be requested through the email gustavo.falcao@ifba.edu.br.